GarryWillgoose/soilscape_landscape_evolution/README.md

 # Chemical Weathering

 This directory contains the codes that I used for the chemical weathering simulations in Chapters 8 and 11.
 There are two codes.
 Note that versioning was for my benefit to keep track of what codes was used while I was writing the book and extending the codes as I realised more figures/simulations were required.
-The main difference between V3 (used for the two mierals simulations) and V4 (all other simulations) is that V4 has a more comprehensive set of processes, and the V4 has bene cleaned up a bit more that V3.
+The main difference between V3 (used for the two minerals simulations) and V4 (all other simulations) is that V4 has a more comprehensive set of processes, and the V4 has been cleaned up a bit more that V3.

 1. weather_sens_v4.py: this is the single mineral code used for the majority of simulations.
 See details below of how to run this code.